 An ongoing theme is that of digital technologies, as teachers learn to implement the new curriculum.
 We have a range of technological devices and equipment for the children to use and learn with.
-All students have access to iPads in each class, and years 4-6 use Chromebooks- the school provides these, however, we do ask families that can to supply one.
+All students have access to iPads in each class, and years 4-6 use Chromebooks- the school provides these, however, we do ask families that can, supply one for years 5 and 6.

 Our curriculum is localised and as an enviroschool, our principles include honouring the status of Tangata Whenua.
 We value and embrace tikanga and te reo, with half an hour of formal learning of te reo Māori for every class every week.
 Our students are supported to learn local stories and the significance of local landmarks, and their connections to the people.

-Farm to Plate (you won't see this anywhere else, quite the same as it is at Haumoana School!)
+Garden to Table (you won't see this anywhere else, quite the same as it is at Haumoana School!)

-Our Farm to Plate programme aims to support the children's wellbeing; they grow and prepare their own produce to eat.
+Our Garden to Table programme aims to support the children's wellbeing; they grow and prepare their own produce to eat.
 Our children have been leading the way as they enthusiastically get their hands dirty and learn how to grow, harvest, prepare and share fresh, seasonal food.
 Combining hands-on learning and life skills at the same time is a perfect vehicle for rich and purposeful learning.